Your richest safari experience may not have anything to do with the wildlife.

 What to do?

 The Hadzabe people have lived around Lake Eyasi in the central Rift Valley and the Serengeti Plateau for more than 10,000 years.
-With a population of less than 1000, they are the last full-time hunter-gatherers in Africa.
+With a population of less than a thousand, they're the last full-time hunter-gatherers in Africa.
 Today, their way of life - unchanged for centuries - is severely threatened by encroaching farmers and herding tribes.

 It isn’t easy to find them.
 The tribal groups often relocate their villages based on hunting conditions.
 On this day, my sons and I piled into our Toyota Land Cruiser with our driver, a newlywed couple from Ireland, and Hassam.
 We soon left the two-track dirt path that passes for a road in these parts to follow a series of even less-distinct footpaths through the bush.
 After a 30-minute drive, we hopped from the Cruiser and headed off on foot.
 As we walked, Hassam voiced a series of clicks, the sounds that make up the Hadzabe language, and listened for a return.